Shenmarukai/rust-apl/README.md

   - This could enable making APL a performant inline language like [rust-cpp](https://github.com/mystor/rust-cpp) does with C++.

 ## Personal Motivations
-I have been working on a large neural-networks and robotics library in rust *originally in c++* under the organization [AtomuranRobotics](https://github.com/AtomuranRobotics), and I realized I spent so much time trying to decide *how* to implement the mathematics instead of just *implementing* the darn mathematics.
+I have been working on a large neural-networks and robotics library in rust *originally in c++* under the organization: [AtomuranRobotics](https://github.com/AtomuranRobotics), and I realized I spent so much time trying to decide *how* to implement the mathematics instead of just *implementing* the darn mathematics.
 I yearned to be able to just write the mathematics in a consise way but the implementations to do so would wrap right back around to the original problem.
 Once I learned about APL I realized it was exactly the syntax I was looking for, consise, explicit, and generalized.
 There were two problems though, one: the lanuage is interpreted, which is not great for embedded systems in robotics, and two: the language treats all numbers the same, which for something like geometric algebra that is littered with explicit unit vectors/blades that require specialized operator behavior depending on whether like or dislike unit vectors are multiplied,